The Case for Universal Building IDs: Tracking Structures Like Vehicles Through Their Lifecycle

 However, implementation challenges remain considerable.
 Unlike automobiles manufactured by single entities, buildings involve dozens of contractors, architects, and engineers throughout their lifespans.
 Determining which organization would issue and maintain these identifiers requires industry consensus that has historically proven difficult to achieve.

 The construction materials tracking component holds particular relevance as ESG mandates intensify.
-Over $1.2 trillion in global real estate assets now face some form of embodied carbon reporting requirement, and universal building identifiers could automate much of this compliance burden by maintaining continuous records of materials specified and installed during both initial construction and subsequent renovations.
+Universal building identifiers could help automate compliance reporting by maintaining continuous records of materials specified and installed during both initial construction and subsequent renovations.

 Stay Ahead of the Market